Mary Hogarth: Inspiration for Dickens characters

 Hogarth is believed to have influenced a number of Dickens characters.
 She is seen as the inspiration for Rose Maylie in Oliver Twist, which was publishing serially when Mary died.
 In the book, Maylie suffered a sudden illness, although unlike Hogarth, Maylie did not die.
 Robert Douglas-Fairhurst, an author who studied Dickens, believed that Dickens wanted to "give the story a different ending."
 Hogarth is also seen as the inspiration for Little Nell in The Old Curiosity Shop.
-Nell had many traits that Dickens associated to Hogarth, including describing Nell as "young, beautiful and good", and Nell also dies suddenly in the book.
+Nell had many traits that Dickens associated with Hogarth, including describing Nell as "young, beautiful and good", and Nell also dies suddenly in the book.
 Other characters believed to have been inspired by Mary include Kate Nickleby, the 17-year-old sister of the hero of the novel Nicholas Nickleby; Agnes Wickfield, the heroine in David Copperfield (her character was a mixture of both Mary and Georgina, another of Dickens' sister-in-laws); Ruth Pinch from Martin Chuzzlewit; Lilian, the child who appears in Trotty Veck's visions in The Chimes; and Dot Peerybingle, the sister in The Cricket on the Hearth.
 Unlike Hogarth, Dickens' wife Catherine does not appear to have been the inspiration for any of his characters.